This guide explains how to create and manage access tokens for HPE GreenLake cloud APIs.

 - Click Close.

-- Click the ellipsis next to the Generate Access Token.
+- Click the ellipsis next to Generate Access Token.

 - Select Delete personal API client.
 The Delete personal API client dialog appears.